NatiDvir/PayU_HomeTask/README.md

 # PayU Home Assignment - In-Memory Users API

+## Changelog (Version 1.1)
+* **Dynamic Age Calculation**: Age is now calculated dynamically from DOB at the time of request, ensuring up-to-date accuracy.
+* **Optimized Deletion**: User deletion is now O(1) with the use of an index map, improving performance by swapping and popping elements.
+* **API Tests Added**: API-level tests have been implemented to ensure the correct functionality of all endpoints.

 ## Overview
 This project implements a memory-based API that handles user data stored in data.csv.
 It supports multiple operations to get single or multiple users based on different attributes (ID, country, age, and name), and delete users by ID.